Navigatron/notes/content/envi/notes/SEP07.md

 ## Ocean Acidification

-Acid dissolves calcium things, making it harder for coral and other things to create shells.
+- Acid dissolves calcium things
+- When the ocean becomes more acidic, it becomes harder for coral and such to create shells.

 ## Film - "End of the Line"